Brandon-Martinez27/nlp_project/README.md

 > What are the most common words in READMEs?

-> Does the length of the README vary by programming language?
+> Does the length of the README vary by programming language

+> Do different programming languages use a different number of unique words?

 > What are the highest frequencies of word combinations? ie. ngrams